marty90/Network-Conditions-Emulator/README.md

 This script artificially limits bandwidth, delay and loss rate on a selected interface on both downlink and uplink.
 For information and suggestions please write to: martino.trevisan@polito.it
+If you need a more sophisticated tool to emulate network conditions, you can consider [this](https://github.com/facebook/augmented-traffic-control).

 Dependencies
 ============